The ultimate locals guide to the Raymond Island Koala walk

 FAQs about the Raymond Island Koala Walk

-This amazing walk on one of the most beautiful islands on the Gippsland Lakes is free but it can only stay that way if we all look after the island itself.
-There are a few frequently asked questions about the Raymond Island koalas that are answered easily by people who are visiting the island all the time.
+This amazing walk on one of the most beautiful islands on the Gippsland Lakes is free, but it can only stay that way if we all look after the island itself.
+A few frequently asked questions about the Raymond Island koalas are answered easily by people visiting the island all the time.

-Is it ok to cuddle a koala on Raymond Island?
+Is it okay to cuddle a koala on Raymond Island?

-No, absolutely not.
+No, not.
 Do not try to touch these wild animals.
-While these guys look cuddly the koalas on Raymond Island are wild koalas and are used to having no physical human contact.
-If you do try to handle a koala you are likely to get seriously scratched and there is no medical assistance until you reach Paynesville.
+While these guys look cuddly, the koalas on Raymond Island are wild and used to having no physical human contact.
+If you do try to handle a koala you are likely to get seriously scratched, and there is no medical assistance until you reach Paynesville.

 What should I take with me on the Koala walk?

-There are no shops on Raymond Island so you should take everything you need with you including water, snacks and sunscreen in the warmer months.
+There are no shops on Raymond Island, so you should take everything you need, including water, snacks, and sunscreen in the warmer months.

 When is the best time to do the koala trail?

-Koalas are nocturnal animals so the best way to see them active is later in the afternoon before sunset.
-If you are unable to spend that long or that time on the island you can see them easily all throughout the day but they may just not be moving too much.
+Koalas are nocturnal animals, so the best way to see them active is later in the afternoon before sunset.
+If you cannot spend that long on the island, you can see them easily throughout the day, but they may just not be moving too much.

 Taking the Great Alpine Road?
 All the best towns to stop in on your trip